 The Initiative provides concrete policy, tactical and partnership recommendations to reduce barriers for increased affordable housing options.
 Suggestions are made for immediate, local action that will bring together agencies to collect and share information on demographics, social and political trends, and best-practices in the affordable housing sector specifically impacting housing choice and opportunity for lower income older adults.
 It further recommends that advocacy efforts continue that support the timely distribution of information and represent the interest of older adults as described in this document.

 The report identifies policy, practice, and partnership recommendations to reduce barriers to increased affordable housing options for older adults.
 Advocacy efforts should cultivate public, private and government support for policies that increase affordable housing options for this population.
 Timely distribution of information and data, including demographics, social and political trends, and best-practices specifically targeting affordable housing for lower income older adults is critical.
 Local efforts should be aligned and coordinated – ultimately private-public sector collaboration is vital for success.

-A link to the complete Affordable Housing Initiative for Older Adults plan will be provided as it becomes available.
+A link to the complete Affordable Housing Initiative for Older Adults plan can be found here.

 Friday, Dec 1, 2023 at 8:00 a.m.
 MST